Elektrikar/KOP-stranka/README.md

 ### Fixes

-- import.php doesn't work
+- adminImport.php doesn't work

 ### Small Features

-- admin add singular products
+- improve adminAdd.php front-end
 - stock of items is in database, but not used anywhere
 - smaller images for cart to save data
 - add favicon